hppr-dev/bash-task-master/README.md

 Bash Task Master
 ===================

-Manage tasks in bash by enhancing POBS (Plain Old Bash Scripting).

-The bash task master provides the functionality to automate almost any command line process in a breeze.
+Bash task master enhances bash by providing a way to centralize scripts in a single location

-Benifits over just POBS:
+Features:

-  - Centralized -- Tasks can be run in any folder under your home directory without adding them to the path
+  - Centralized -- Tasks can be run in any folder under your home directory without adding them to your path

+  - Validated Input -- Validate input without needing to write the bulky script

+  - Scoped -- Depending on where it is being run, different tasks are loaded

   - Isolated -- Each task is run in a restricted subshell, meaning your environment variables aren't affected (unless you want them to be)

-  - State Preserved -- Tasks can preserve their state between runs and interact
+  - Preserved State -- Tasks can preserve state between subsequent runs

-  - Input Validated -- Validate input without needing to write script

-  - Reusable -- Reuse tasks within tasks to make complex tasks more simple
+  - Reusable -- Reuse tasks and functions within tasks to make complex tasks more simple

-  - Scoped -- Depending on where it is being run, different tasks can be loaded

 Quick Start